cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 # Instability in SMT-based Program Verification

-If you are already familiar with program verification using SMT solvers, please feel free to skip this section.
+If you are already familiar with this background topic, please feel free to skip this section.
 Otherwise, please allow me to briefly explain why program verification is useful, how SMT solvers can help with verification, and why instability comes up as a concern.

 As programmers, we often make informal claims about our software.
 For example, I might claim that a filesystem is